Skip to main content Skip to navigation

 Exam deferral and other outcomes

 Other possible actions by the Exam Board may include offering a further opportunity for re-examination, or we may recalculate a module mark based on the elements of the assessment which were not affected by the mitigating circumstances (noting that waivers can only be applied to failed assessments with a weighting of 3 credits or less).
-However, neither the Board of Examiners not the Mitigating Circumstances Panel are permitted to change a module mark.
+However, neither the Board of Examiners nor the Mitigating Circumstances Panel are permitted to change a module mark.
 It may be recommended that no action is required in terms of progression decisions, but the circumstances will be carried forward and be considered when determining the degree classification at a future meeting of the Board of Examiners.

 Reasonable adjustments

-Long term chronic conditions (normally greater than a term in duration and that are likely to continue) and disabilities are dealt with under the reasonable adjustmentsLink opens in a new window policy.
-However, a significant deterioration of a permanent or chronic condition already reported and covered by alternative arrangements, is classed as a mitigating circumstance.
+Long-term chronic conditions (normally greater than a term in duration and that are likely to continue) and disabilities are dealt with under the reasonable adjustmentsLink opens in a new window policy.
+However, a significant deterioration of a permanent or chronic condition already reported and covered by alternative arrangements is classed as a mitigating circumstance.
 Guidance in relation to alternative arrangements is available on the University web pages and is summarised below.

 The Equality Act 2010Link opens in a new window requires the University to make reasonable adjustments where a candidate who is disabled (within the meaning of the Act), would be at a substantial disadvantage in comparison to someone who is not disabled.